Adam and Eve (c. 1520), by Jan Gossaert (1478-1532) [public domain / Wikimedia Commons]

 Why would there be any argument about these things at all, from Catholics?
 Is Pope Benedict XVI a raving fundamentalist who takes everything in the Bible literally?
 Is he anti-science?
 Is he anti-philosophy or anti-intellect?
 Why is this even controversial?
 Why are so many errors bandied about in this regard?
 Everything one can find from magisterial documents, catechisms, popes, future popes, pontifical biblical commissions all points in the same direction.

-Well, my “school” was Fr.
+My mentor was Fr.
 John A. Hardon, S. J., who is being considered for sainthood: a person perhaps regarded as the most orthodox theologian in America in the second half of the 20th century.
-He was a close advisor to Pope Paul VI and was the catechist to Blessed Mother Teresa’s Missionaries of Charity.
+He was a close advisor to Pope St. Paul VI and was the catechist to St. Mother Teresa’s Missionaries of Charity.
 He was my mentor, received me into the Church, said (in the early 90s) that my writing was “very Catholic,” and wrote the Foreword to my first book.

 And what did Fr.
 Hardon teach about Adam?
 From his Modern Catholic Dictionary: